christian-draeger/basic-selenium-project/README.md

 #### 📜 Page Object Pattern ready
 The Page-Object-Pattern can be used straight away to specify elements etc.
+It will have out-of-the-box support for typical helper methods like `isAt()`, etc...
 To instantiate a page object in a test class just the the following:

 [kotlin example](https://github.com/christian-draeger/basic-selenium-project/blob/90085a3e77d0f8af9e3990fb2512a0e52255cecc/src/test/java/tests/browser/ExampleIT.kt#L29):